evermeer/Stuff/README.md

 # General information

-Stuff is a collection of code 'snippets' that are to small to create a library for and which do not fit in an other library.
+Stuff is a collection of code 'snippets' that are too small to create a library for and which do not fit in an other library.
 Run the unit tests to see the code in action.

 - [Print](#print) - For creating a nice output log
 - [Enum](#enum) - Adding functionality to an enum